ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 # What next?

+## Potential extensions or modifications of the Applications:

+1. Custom push alerts to the mobile when changes are made in the device shadow or MQTT messages eg. If temp is over 30 send email or text message
+2. Set up more devices, group them allow management of groups through app
+3. Show large scale deployment information
+4. Use greengrass for local ML or Lambda functions
+5. Use the device like a local greengrass device

-If you are familiar with AWS IoT you may have noticed there are still a few components I did not cover:
+## If you are familiar with AWS IoT you may have noticed there are still a few components I did not cover:

-- IoT Core
 - Jobs
 - Custom Authenticators
 - RTOS programming (I have had little experimentation with RTOS)
-- Greengrass
 - OTA updates
 - Machine Learning inference
 - Local volume/dev access
 - More complicated group management, sync and larger scale setup
-- Inner workings of message brokering systems and MQTT
 - Large scale commercial deployments
 - IoT management, grouping

-Hopefully in the future we see more support by AWS Cloudformation and Terraform deployments.
+Hopefully in the future we see more support by AWS Cloudformation and Terraform deployments in the future.
+AWS IoT has some solid implementation but also lacks in certain areas around initial setup and device documentation.
+There is complexity in setup especially with Greengrass and RTOS.
+Hopefully in the future, AWS offerings will address the issues with Cloudformation

 # Stand on the shoulders of giants